15 Years Of Reading… – Amiga Magazines – Part 2 Of 2

 Amiga Rulez Magazine was a Spanish magazine which was only available in very limited numbers, and after a few issues, the magazine went quiet.

-I can’t read or talk a word Spanish but it was still a cool present and they’re good to have in my collection.
+I can’t read or talk a word of Spanish, but it was still a cool present, and they’re good to have in my collection.

-The magazine was far from professionally done, but it had a great design and easy to understand, with enough pages in it too.
+The magazine was far from professionally done, but it had a great design and was easy to understand, with enough pages in it, too.
 Very kind scores on most reviews in it, maybe too nice?.

-It was clear from the start that this magazine was created by gamers and that they wanted to contribute with something, great start and i wish there would have been more issues and maybe even an English version of it.
+It was clear from the start that this magazine was created by gamers and that they wanted to contribute something, great start, and i wish there had been more issues and maybe even an English version of it.

-Total Amiga was yet another of those Amiga Club magazines which went from a small leaflet to quite the success.
+Total Amiga was yet another of those Amiga Club magazines which went from a small leaflet to quite a success.
 The day the magazine was put to rest was a sad day on the forums.
-I can’t remember exactly the main reason for its demise but it was kind of expected since the Amiga community grew smaller by the day.
+I can’t remember exactly the main reason for its demise, but it was kind of expected since the Amiga community grew smaller by the day.

-The best thing about Total Amiga was that it was a very personal magazine, it is kind of hard to explain but it felt like if the people who wrote it knew how and were to connect with its readers.
+The best thing about Total Amiga was that it was a very personal magazine; it is kind of hard to explain, but it felt as if the people who wrote it knew how and were able to connect with its readers.
 One of the reasons behind this was most likely down to its roots and being an active club at the same time.

-The magazine on the left hand here was the very last issue and ironically enough the magazine was full of good articles and much-awaited programs like iBrowse.
+The magazine on the left-hand side here was the very last issue, and ironically enough, the magazine was full of good articles and much-awaited programs like iBrowse.

-In general content wise the magazines were packed with good articles, many from personal experiences and how and why and where to make the best of them.
+In general, content-wise wise the magazines were packed with good articles, many from personal experiences and how and why and where to make the best of them.

-I was a very active Amiga user at this time (i am still though nothing like back then) and i basically knew my way around most things so it wasn’t all that much to learn from the magazines yet it was a great read and they always accepted feedback too.DSC_0855
+I was a very active Amiga user at this time (i am still, though nothing like back then), and i basically knew my way around most things, so it wasn’t all that much to learn from the magazines, yet it was a great read, and they always accepted feedback too.DSC_0855 Total Amiga magazine

 The editors took the feedback seriously and responded with better articles and so on.

-If my memory serves me correctly both guys in charge of the magazine left the Amiga shortly after, in favor of Apple Mac’s.
+If my memory serves me correctly, both guys in charge of the magazine left the Amiga shortly after, in favour of Apple Macs.

 Amiga Active was the very last Amiga magazine out there that was sold in normal bookstores and such, the last issue hit in early 2002, a mere 2 years after the first issue.
-The reason was that there was too little to write about and that there had been too many disasters and it was very hard to follow just rumors and forum banter.
+The reason was that there was too little to write about, and that there had been too many disasters, and it was very hard to follow just rumours and forum banter.

-Around the time that AA left us was a time where there were quite a few things in production and there was hope, yet just about everything failed, well except for AmigaOS4 and MorpOS.
+Around the time that AA left us was a time when there were quite a few things in production and there was hope, yet just about everything failed, well, except for AmigaOS4 and MorpOS.

-Amiga Active was a very fresh magazine for its time, it was professionally done with well-done articles and by proper Amiga people or previous Amiga celebs anyway.
+Amiga Active was a very fresh magazine for its time; it was professionally done with well-written articles and by proper Amiga people or previous Amiga celebs, anyway.

-The magazines were quite thin and this is one of the reasons for their demise, not much to write about at all.
-Games production had gone from low to very low and sales were so low that those who did manage to get out a game never wanted to do a new one again.
+The magazines were quite thin, and this is one of the reasons for their demise; not much to write about at all.
+Game production had gone from low to very low, and sales were so low that those who did manage to get out a game never wanted to do a new one again.

-As the games and programs marked stooped and not much to write about, except for internet rumors, of course, their only chance to survive was to add a lot of adverts and fillers like hardware info, stuff that was for all general computers and daily use like Camera’s, mousemats and so on.
+As the games and programs marked stopped and not much to write about, except for internet rumours, of course, their only chance to survive was to add a lot of adverts and fillers like hardware info, stuff that was for all general computers and daily use like cameras, mousemats and so on.

-When i look at the magazines today i have to say that they look darn good even by today’s standards.
-Amiga Format and CU Amiga, for instance, looks good too but dated.
+When i look at the magazines today, i have to say that they look darn good even by today’s standards.
+Amiga Format and CU Amiga, for instance, look good too, but are dated.

-Content wise the Cover CD’s fulfilled what was going on in the scene, but that is where it stopped, not much was happening so the content was poor and if one was online a lot then most contents had already been downloaded.
+Content-wise wise the Cover CDs fulfilled what was going on in the scene, but that is where it stopped; not much was happening, so the content was poor, and if one was online a lot, then most content had already been downloaded.

 Reading a 15 year old magazine today is like using a time-traveling machine for me, it feels unreal and many of the articles nearly make me cry, it was a mental test back then but today when you know more (Amiga Lawsuit etc), well let’s just say that it is amazing that there are still people involved in the Amiga today.